chef-boneyard/chef-web-docs-2016/chef_master/source/server_orgs.rst

 Organizations, Groups, and Users
 =====================================================

+.. warning:: This topic is a work in progress.

 .. include:: ../../includes_server_rbac/includes_server_rbac.rst

 |chef server oec| uses organizations, groups, and users to define role-based access control: